Connections Lab Knowledge Center

-Knowing your win number helps track your efforts during the campaign.
+Knowing your win number helps track your efforts during the campaign as you knock on doors and make phone calls.
 Knowing the factors that got you to that number will help if a factor changes significantly during the campaign.

 Lastly you’ll be asked for this number when you’re talking with big donors and endorsing organizations.
 Delegates and donors like to support candidates who do their homework!

 Thanks to Deb Pitzrick for her insight on win numbers!

 Many first time candidates have a great deal of drive and passion to run, but not enough knowledge about what it really takes to run for office.
 It will take hard work and most of your time.
 You’ll ask for a good deal of help and patience from friends and family.
 You will need to identify supporters and turn them into delegates for your endorsement.
 You will need to door knock thousands of doors and spend a great deal of your time begging for donations.
 It will take a knowledge of the way your chosen party works and how to work it.
 If you are not willing to do that much work, you shouldn’t run.
 Running for office is a big deal and not for the unprepared; you’ll need to go into this with a lot more than a sincere desire to make a difference.